China’s burgeoning fashion market: Trends and consumers

 chinese fashion

-The attention that non-Chinese brands and audiences are affording to their Chinese counterparts today is nothing like it was even five years ago, when a slot at a European Fashion Week was any Chinese designer’s best shot at gaining international recognition.
-Designer Samuel Guì Lang, for instance, has been showcasing his collections at London Fashion Week since 2015, but in 2020, he switched allegiances in favor of Shanghai.
+The attention that non-Chinese brands and audiences are affording their Chinese counterparts today is unlike anything seen even five years ago.
+Where once a slot at a European Fashion Week was the best shot at international recognition, designers now find equal or greater prestige in Shanghai and Beijing.
+For instance, designer Samuel Guì Lang made headlines when he prioritized Shanghai Fashion Week over London.
 Why?
-While Covid-19 had a part to play, in Yang’s words it was more than that: “Our team has witnessed the rise of the market in China and how Chinese consumers are becoming increasingly interested in independent designers with local traits.
-So at this point, Shanghai Fashion Week has become indispensable for our brand, our creative ideas and our target audience.”
+While Covid-19 had a part to play, in Yang’s words it was more than that: Our team has witnessed the rise of the market in China and how Chinese consumers are becoming increasingly interested in independent designers with local traits.
+So at this point, Shanghai Fashion Week has become indispensable for our brand, our creative ideas and our target audience.
+This event marked a turning point in the industry's global shift

 While it may seem so from the outside looking in, today’s salience of the Chinese fashion market didn’t happen overnight.
 A long history of traditional culture, evolving consumer values, new technological innovations, and a melding of Western markets with China’s own are just the outline of the country’s rich state of fashion today.
 Behind every great market is a story, and this one began many years ago.